 The Nature of Casino Properties

 Commercial casinos often encompass hotel resorts, which offer attractive packages of services for their corporate and family customers.
 Casinos are particularly suited to EPAct because of their large gaming floors, hotel occupancy rooms, meeting halls, and parking garages.
-Each of these features typically consumes large square footage and the EPAct benefit has a potential for up to 60 cents per square foot for each of the three measures described above.
+Each of these features typically consumes online roulette large square footage and the EPAct benefit has a potential for up to 60 cents per square foot for each of the three measures described above.
 Some of the smallest commercial casinos are about 50,000 square feet while most American casinos are typically over 100,000 square feet.
 One of the largest ones, MGM Grand on the Las Vegas strip is almost 2 million square feet.
 Hotels themselves are the most favored of Section 179 building category.
 (See “Hotels and Motels Most Favored Energy Policy Act Tax Properties”)

 It is common to think of commercial casinos as located in two states Nevada and New Jersey.
 While it is true that these two states have the largest commercial casino revenues, there are 12 states with commercial casinos in the United States, the other commercial casino states are: Colorado, Illinois, Indiana, Iowa, Louisiana, Michigan, Mississippi, Missouri, Pennsylvania, and South Dakota.
 Members of the American Gaming Association have publicized some of their commitments to energy reduction.
 Reporting casinos include Boyd Gaming Corporation, Harrah’s Entertainment, Inc., and MGM Mirage.
 They have projects which include significant energy savings via cogeneration, ERV(energy recovery ventilation), more efficient HVAC units, replacing incandescent lights with energy efficient lightings, windows with energy efficient day lighting systems, solar thermal storage and numerous other energy saving initiatives.